Christian Zahra: Public service

 Zahra has been a Fellow of the Australian Institute of Company Directors since 2011.

 In June 2018, Zahra was made a Member of the Order of Australia (AM) for "significant service to rural and regional development, to the advancement of Indigenous welfare, and to the Australian Parliament".

 In July 2019, Zahra was appointed by the Victorian Government as a Member of the Panel of Administrators at South Gippsland Shire Council.
-The Council was dismissed by the Victorian Government following the recommendation of the Commission of Inquiry into the Council.
-The Panel is acting as the South Gippsland Shire Council from 24 July 2019 until the next election for the Council in 2021.
+The council was dismissed by the Victorian Government following the recommendation of the Commission of Inquiry into the council.
+The Panel acted as the South Gippsland Shire Council from 24 July 2019 until the next election for the Council in 2021.

+In 2023, he was appointed as a Member of the Panel of Administrators at Whittlesea City Council.
+He served in this role until the municipal elections in 2024.